programminghistorian/ph-submissions/lessons/geoparser-lesson.md

   * `-o` specifies two pieces of information, the output directory (`../out`) which is located within the `geoparser-v1.1` directory and a prefix for the output file name (in this case `172172`, the same prefix as that of the input file name).
 Once the command is run and the Geoparser is finished, the result files appear in the output directory (`../out`) starting with the specified prefix.

 When running the Geoparser, the specified text file is going through a series of processing steps which are combined into one pipeline.
 It is first [tokenised](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization_), [part-of-speech-tagged](https://en.wikipedia.org/wiki/Part-of-speech_tagging) and [lemmatised](https://en.wikipedia.org/wiki/Lemmatisation).
 After these initial steps, [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) is performed to identify location and person names as well as dates.
 It was  found that identifying location and person names in parallel helps to distinguish some ambiguous cases (like the string "Lewis" which could refer to a first name or the Scottish island) and where their context helps to distinguish between them.
 The extracted locations are then resolved to latitude/longitude coordinate pairs.
 The text is then further processed by identifying syntactic phrases (chunking) and temporal relations.
 The latter two steps are not very relevant to this lesson and will therefore not be explained in detail.
 Finally, visualisations are created to be able to inspect the file and the Geoparser output using a map interface in a browser.
 For more information on each of the sub-components of the Geoparser, see the documentation [here](http://groups.inf.ed.ac.uk/geoparser/documentation/v1.1/html/pipeline.html).

+Note that when using the Geoparser in combination with the GeoNames gazetteer some historical place names will not be identified as they are missing from the gazetteer.
+Also the Geoparser team can provide additional pre-processing to improve the quality of optical-character recognised output (e.g. to fix soft-hyphen splitting or to deal with the long “s” character).
+Those scripts are not distributed with the standard distribution but available on request.

 To see the output files, go to the `out` directory: